Iso Omena

 Iso Omena (Finnish for "Big Apple") is a shopping centre in Matinkylä, Espoo, Finland, opened on September 24, 2001.
 The construction of Iso Omena aimed to, as far as possible, take heed of the wishes of the population of Espoo.
 Because of this, Iso Omena includes many centralised municipal and private services.
 Iso Omena also includes apartments, with a direct connection to the shopping centre.
 The name "Iso Omena" comes from the nickname "The Big Apple" of New York City in the United States.

 Iso Omena includes over 200 businesses.
 The total area for rent is approximately 108,700 sqm.
 The building has 3 to 4 floors, parking garages under ground and a separate parking building and an office tower.

+In 2018 Iso Omena was the third largest shopping centre in Finland in terms of area, total sales and visitors.
+In 2023 and 2024 it reached third place in terms of sales and fourth place in terms of visitors.

 Information

-It opened September 24, 2001, and has had two major extensions in 2016-17.
+Iso Omena opened September 24, 2001, and has had two major extensions in 2016-17.
+On its opening day it was the second biggest shopping centre in Finland.
 It is owned by Citycon.
 The original architect was Mauri Tommila.
 Its motto is "Like a small city".

+The construction of Iso Omena cost a total of 500 million markka and was fiananced by the city of Espoo, the Finnish housing foundation, Aleksia and the company Destia.

-It houses over 200 businesses.
+Iso Omena houses over 200 businesses.
 It has four commercial floors and several parking levels under ground.
 It provides approximately 1,100 jobs.
+As well as businesses and restaurants, Iso Omena hosts a library, a cinema, a healthcare station and service spaces.

+In February 2004 the Helsingin Osuuskauppa (HOK) and Elanto cooperatives merged, and thus the Maxi supermarket at Iso Omena was changed into a supermarket of the Prisma chain, becoming the first Prisma supermarket in Espoo.

-It has sales of approximately 390 million Euro per year and approximately 17 million visitors per year.
+Iso Omena has sales of approximately 390 million Euro per year and approximately 17 million visitors per year.